 For more information about road safety visit http://www.kidsafewa.com.au/road or contact Kidsafe WA on (08) 6244 4886.

-Kidsafe WA has recently launched the ‘Do Not Leave Children in Cars’ campaign.
-This aims to raise community awareness and reduce the number of children left unattended in parked cars in Western Australia.
+As summer is approaching Kidsafe WA would like to remind everyone of the dangers of leaving kids in cars.
+Kidsafe WA’s ‘Do Not Leave Children in Cars’ campaign aims to raise community awareness and reduce the number of children left unattended in parked cars in Western Australia.

 For more information about this campaign or to order car park signs contact us on (08) 6244 4880 or visitwww.kidsafewa.com.au/do-not-leave-children-in-cars-campaign.

 ‘Unconventional Oven’ project http://theunconventionaloven.com.au/

 Hot Car Fact Sheet http://www.kidsafewa.com.au/fact-sheets-road